-The fossils—which were located in the cliffs along the beaches of what is now called the Jurassic Coast—were mostly ammonites, he would display them on a table in front of his shop.
+The fossils—which were located in the cliffs along the beaches of what is now called the Jurassic Coast—were mostly ammonites which he would display on a table in front of his shop.

 At the age of 12, Mary Anning unearthed an unrecognizable creature… a 200 million year-old marine reptile.
-The first complete ichthyosaur fossil—Latin for “fish lizard”—as named by scientist Charles Koenig in 1817.
+It was the first complete ichthyosaur fossil—Latin for “fish lizard”—as named by scientist Charles Koenig in 1817.
 Initially thought to be the skeleton of a crocodile, her find would later be acknowledged by the Geological Society in London.
 They refused to admit women until 1904.

 The ichthyosaur was bought from Anning for £23 and then purchased by the British Museum at auction in 1819.
 It can still be seen at the Natural History Museum today.